sachinguptait/AutomateWithChromeDriverAndPostman/README.md

-# In this repository, I have covered, how to open browser, send message, click the button and so on.., using by postman (via calling Rest APIs of Selenium).
+# In this repository, I have covered, how to open browser, type message(SendKeys), click the button and so on.., using by postman (via calling Rest APIs of Selenium).

 ## How to use this:-
 ### 1: You will get the collection and chrome driver in this repo